FICO Credit Scores: What Do They Mean?

-Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.
+Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage boils down to a single number.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine your credit score:
+While these methods vary from one agency to another, the differences aren't huge; all of the agencies use the following factors to calculate your score:

-- Credit History - Have you had credit for years, or for a short time?
+- Credit History - Have you had credit for many years, or for a short time?

-- Payment History - Do you pay your bills on time?
+- Payment History - Do you have any payments later than 30 days?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

 How do I find out my credit score?

-In order to raise your credit score, you must get the reports that are used to build it.
+In order to raise your score, you must have the reports that the agencies use to build it.
 Of course, you need the score as well.
-Fair Isaac, the company that invented the first FICO score, offers FICO scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
-They also provide information and tools that can help you improve your credit score.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
+Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report every year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once per year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Want to know more about your FICO score?
 Call us: (302) 765-8089.